EPT/ELM Quick Facts

-Placement test can be taken at any Cal State University.
+Placement tests can be taken at any Cal State University.
 You do not have to take your placement test at the university you plan to attend.
-Tests are offered at regular intervals, sometimes monthly.
+Tests are offered at regular intervals, often monthly.
 Here is a list of participating campuses and test dates.

 How do I become exempt from taking the English (EPT) and/or Math (ELM) placement exams?